asibic/glassalpha/packages/README.md

 ## Architecture highlights

-GlassAlpha's architecture is designed for **extensibility**, **determinism**, and **regulatory compliance**.
-The system uses modern Python patterns to ensure reliable, auditable ML model assessments.
+The architecture focuses on making it easy to add new models, explainers, or metrics without touching core code.
+Everything is plugin-based and deterministic (regulatory requirement).
+Here's how it works:

 ### 1. Protocol-based interfaces

-All components implement protocols for maximum flexibility:
+All components implement protocols (PEP 544) for maximum flexibility:

 ```python
 from typing import Protocol